 - ✓ Deep, tunnel-resistant digging bottom + clear nesting zone.

-- ✓ Sand bath in a fixed corner + at least one extra hiding place.
+- ✓ Spacious sand area in a fixed corner + at least one extra hiding place.

 - ✓ Foraging enrichment (hidden food), gnawing material and multiple routes.